yt-project/yt/doc/source/sharing_data.rst

 people to remotely analyze it with a jupyter notebook or upload notebooks and view them from any web browser.

+This is my change to update Thing 1.

 .. note:: All items posted on the hub are public!

 Over time, more widgets will be added, and more datatypes will be able to be